 Using the bio-identical HRT employed at the Health and Wellness Clinic, U.S.A., hormones can be administered topically, orally, vaginally, or via injection.
 The beauty of hormone replacement therapy is that the treatments can be adjusted in dosage, length of time, and combination (of hormones) administered.

 Like most medical treatments, hormone replacement therapy increases certain risks for conditions such as cardiovascular disease, blood clotting, stroke, and cancer.

 Low estrogen levels and weight gain

-Sex hormones, like estrogen, influence how much fat you have in your body.
+It’s a scientific fact that sex hormones such as estrogen influence how much fat you have in your body.
 Estrogen is involved in regulating glucose and lipid metabolism.
-If your estrogen levels are low, you could experience weight gain.
+If your estrogen levels are low you could experience weight gain.
 Research suggests that this could be why women who are approaching menopause are likely to become overweight.
-As most people know, being overweight is something of an introduction to obesity, diabetes, and cardiovascular disease.
-If you know your estrogen levels are low and it’s affecting your weight, talk to Dr. Shabanah.
+It should come as a shock to no one that being overweight is essentially an introduction to obesity, cardiovascular disease, and diabetes.
+If you recognize that your estrogen levels are low and observe that it’s affecting your weight, talk to Dr. Shabanah.
 He can assess your symptoms and advise you on the next steps you should take.
 Eating a balanced diet and exercising regularly are always beneficial ideas.
-When you discuss them in the context of your decreased estrogen levels, you and Dr. Shabanah can come up with a tailor-made plan to ensure that you’ll soon be back at an optimal level in a natural, healthy way.
+When you and Dr. Shabanah discuss them in the context of your decreased estrogen levels, he can help you come up with a tailor-made plan to ensure that you’ll soon be back at an optimal level in a natural, healthy way.